 The Tiger Barb is native to Borneo and Malaysia, including Sarawak and Kalimantan.
-They can also be found on Sumatra, in Thailand, and in Cambodia.
+They can also be found on the island of Sumatra and in Thailand and Cambodia.
 Non-native Tiger Barbs have been introduced in Singapore, Australia, the United States, and Colombia.
 In their native habitat, these fish inhabit quiet, tree-lined trees and tributaries lined with sand, rocks, and thick vegetation where they can find insects, algae, invertebrates, and detritus from plants.
 They prefer clear, highly-oxygenated water.

 Colors and Markings

 This colorful barb is frequently chosen for a community tank, but they are not an ideal choice for all aquariums.
-When kept singly or in groups of two-three, Tiger Barbs will terrorize almost any fish that is unfortunate enough to reside in the same tank (especially any with long, flowing fins).
+When kept singly or in groups of 2-3, Tiger Barbs will terrorize almost any fish that is unfortunate enough to reside in the same tank—especially any with long, flowing fins.
 Yet if they are kept in groups of a half dozen or more, they will usually keep their quarreling to themselves.

 Tiger Barb Habitat and Care